So, you’ve ditched the sweet stuff. For the first few days you’re flying high on green veggies and avocado – feeling like a brand new you.

 Nuts are full of good fats and proteins, making them perfect for sugar cravings.
 Almonds and cashews are naturally sweet, too.
 (Hot tip: if you make your own nut butter, add a heaped teaspoon of cinnamon to the mix to make the most delicious thing you’ve ever tasted.)

 While you’ll have to give up your Twix bars, there’s nothing wrong with a little good quality cacao.
-A 100g block of 85 per cent dark chocolate has just over a teaspoon of sugar (not that you could finish a whole block!).
-To take it even further, try a 90 per cent dark chocolate.
+A 100g block of 90% dark chocolate has just over a teaspoon of sugar (not that you could finish a whole block!).
 So good.

 We originally published this post in June 2016.
 We updated it in June 2017.